Slides 📊

 8.5.
 Examples of Experimental Design

-The examples we’ll explore in this section demonstrate how researchers identify key features of their research context, match those features to appropriate design frameworks, and implement the designs while addressing practical constraints.
-Each example builds on the principles and design types we’ve studied, showing how they work together in realistic research scenarios.
+The examples we will explore in this section demonstrate how researchers identify key features of their research context, match those features to appropriate design frameworks, and implement the designs while addressing practical constraints.
+Each example builds on the principles and design types we have studied, showing how they work together in realistic research scenarios.

 8.5.1.
 Example 1: Instructional Methods Study